JackHowa/kind-remix-retro/README.md

 - Create a persistent volume for the sqlite database for both your staging and production environments.
 Run the following:

 -> didn't have enough space to create staging
+-> had to use sjc san jose after wrong region error

 ```sh
 fly volumes create data --size 1 --app calm-remix-adf0